Gilonis speaks

 *** Whom would you like to see in the anthology (who isn’t there)?

-Tony Baker ( especially for the work in his 1983 debut, a bit brink green quartz-like), Randolph Healy, Billy Mills, Maurice Scully and Catherine Walsh.
+Tony Baker (a bit brink green quartz-like), Randolph Healy, Billy Mills, Maurice Scully and Catherine Walsh.
 It is sheer accident that most of these folk are Irish; a good number of my potential enthusiasms didn’t make their debut between 1980 and 1994.
 Arguably also John Cayley, most of whose work is not page-based; but the Indra’s Net book is remarkable.

 ( By the by, Kevin Nolan’s first book seems to be 1997 , thus putting him outwith your stated remit...)